 The terms “data loss” and “data leak” are related and often used interchangeably.
 Data loss incidents become data leak incidents when media containing confidential information is lost and subsequently captured by an unauthorized person.
 However, a data leak is possible without losing the data on the originating site.

-The technological means of dealing with information leakage prevention can be divided into categories:
+The technological means of handling Information Leakage Prevention can be divided into categories:

-Network (Data in Motion) technology is typically installed at network egress points near the perimeter.
-To identify data as confidential, it initiates an analysis of traffic on the network that is sent in violation of information security policies.
+Network technology (Data in Motion) is usually installed at network exit points near the perimeter.
+To identify data as confidential, it initiates analysis of traffic on the network that is sent in violation of information security policies.
 Multiple security control points can report activity to be analyzed by a central management server.

 Endpoint systems (data in use) run on internal work servers or end-user workstations.
 Like network-based systems, endpoint-based technology can address both internal and external communications.
 It can therefore be used to control the flow of information between groups or types of users.
 You can also control email and instant messaging communications before they reach the corporate archive so that a blocked communication (i.e., one that was never sent and therefore not subject to retention rules) is not identified in a subsequent legal discovery situation.